Skip to content

 Definition: What is Sportswashing?

-Countries or companies that engage in sportswashing try to enhance one's own reputation with the help of the positive image of a popular sport.
-The aim is to ensure that the approval, attention and not least the enthusiasm for a sporting event is transferred to the organizers.₁
+Countries or companies that engage in sportswashing attempt to enhance one's own reputation with the help of the positive image of a popular sport.
+The aim is for the approval, attention and, not least, enthusiasm for a sports event to be transferred to the organizers.₁.

-The now firmly established term is a combination of the self-explanatory word "sport" and "whitewashing", which means something like Whitewashing means.
-Similar to the Greenwashing (attempt to achieve a "green image" through marketing and PR measures) is an attempt to make a bad thing look as good as possible.
+The now firmly established term is a combination of the self-explanatory word "sport" as well as "whitewashing," which means as much as Whitewash means.
+Similar to the Greenwashing (Attempt to gain a "green image" through marketing and PR measures) one tries to make an actually bad thing look as good as possible.

-Background: What goals are sporting events exploited for politically?
+Background: For which goals are sporting events exploited politically?

 Women enjoy few rights in Qatar

-It is primarily autocratic states, such as Russia and China - and also the Gulf states of Saudi Arabia and Qatar - that engage in sportswashing.
-The latter are particularly rich, not least because of their huge gas and oil reserves, which makes them particularly powerful and influential.
-In Islamic, authoritarian regimes, however, other rights prevail that are far removed from the basic democratic values that we exemplify in the western world.
-For example Religious freedom, gay rights or women's rights trampled underfoot.
+It is primarily autocratic states, such as Russia and China - and also the Gulf states Saudi Arabia and Qatar - that engage in sportswashing.
+The latter are particularly rich, not least because of their huge gas and oil reserves, and thus also particularly powerful and influential.
+In Islamic, authoritarian regimes, however, other rights prevail that are far removed from the basic democratic values we exemplify in the Western world.
+There, for example Religious freedom, gay rights or women's rights trampled underfoot.
 They are either limited or simply non-existent.

-We would therefore like to inform the euphemistic, friendly and cosmopolitan veil of a bought-in sporting event and improve their reputation in the world in this way, while doing nothing to change the inhumane abuses.
+Therefore, one would like to report on corresponding human rights violations to the euphemistic, friendly and cosmopolitan veil of a bought sports event and improve the reputation in the world in this way, while changing nothing about the inhumane deplorable conditions.

-You organize a big sporting event and people forget about all the grievances in your country or organization.
+You organize a big sporting event and people forget all the ills of your country or organization.
 Does it really work that easily?
 In fact, there is something more to it, especially system!
-The longer they are involved in a sport and make a name for themselves, the more dependent the respective sport is on them - and the higher the social acceptance despite human rights violations.
+The longer they are involved within a sport and make a name for themselves, the more dependent the respective sport is on them - and the higher is also the social acceptance despite human rights violations.

 Here are a few of countless examples that show in more detail how countries use sporting events to give themselves a clean image.